 Take home something to remember your trip to the Utah Shakespeare Festival and southern Utah.

 Take home lasting memories of your Festival experience by picking up cards, books, souvenir programs, jewelry, clothing, and many other items at the Randall Gift and Gallery in the Randall L. Jones Theatre.

 Whether it is a snack before the play, a hot or cold drink at intermission, or extra world-famous tarts to take home with you, the Festival has you covered.
-The Randall Theatre concession stand offers snacks and beverages.
+The Randall Theatre, The Engelstad Theatre, and the Anes Theatre concession stands, as well as other locations outside the theatres, offer snacks and beverages.